Friday, November 27, 2015

 One commonly sees iron glowing from red to yellow when heated by a blacksmith.
 But why red or yellow?
 Why not blue or green?
 And why precisely this color at this temperature?

-One of the physicists who investigated this question is John William Strutt, better known as Baron Rayleigh, and more properly, known as the 3rd Baron Rayleigh, to distinguish him from his father and from his son.
+One of the physicists who investigated this question is John William Strutt, better known as Baron Rayleigh, and more properly, known as the 3rd Baron Rayleigh, to distinguish him from his father (the 2nd Baron Rayleigh) and from his son.
 Wrestling with various questions in physics, he wrote:

 I have never thought the materialist view possible, and I look to a power beyond what we see, and to a life in which we may at least hope to take part.